charlybernard/pegazus-extension/web_app/README.md

 - **`time.js`**: Functions to manage time-related features in the application.
 - **`time-slider.js`**: Functions for controlling and managing the time slider.
 - **`utils.js`**: Utility functions that support the app’s general operations.

+### `symbols` - Folder containing symbols used to be displayed on the page
+This symbols contains icons or graphical symbols intended for display on the page.

 ### `settings.js` - Configuration file for the GraphDB repository
 This file contains the settings for connecting and interacting with the GraphDB repository, including the URL, language, and repository name.